ASaiM/framework/README.md

     - password `admin`
 - Go to the 'Admin' section (Top panel)
 - Go to 'Local data' section (Left panel)
-- Click on 'HUMAnN2 download' (or 'Download QIIME') and choose the database you want to import
+- Choose the database you want to import

 ### Interactive session